WingofaGriffin/content-collab-blog/README.md

 #### 5. Image and other media handling not tied to their servers

 As the content will all be copied into Wordpress, we want to ensure media doesn't copy the internal reference instead of the base file.
-Otherwise it can look fine for people connected to the company network, but not to the public.
+Otherwise it can look fine for people connected to the company network, but not to the public, which is a tricky thing to troubleshoot when not anticipating it.

 #### 6. Cross-platform

 We have team members on multiple different platforms who should all be able to contribute.
-The best solution for this is a web app.
+The best solution for this is a web app, where it can easily be connected to a SSO solution.

 ### Nice to Haves